brooklynrail/brooklynrail-platform/content/events/2022/07/summer-screening-series-marie-menken-and-charles-henri-ford.md

 deck: Marie Menken’s _Lights_ (1966), Marie Menken’s _Glimpse of the Garden_
   (1957), and Charles Henri Ford’s _Poem Posters_ (1967)
-summary: "Join us for the final installment of our Summer Screening Series in collaboration with the Film-Makers' Cooperative: Marie Menken’s _Lights_ (1966), Marie Menken’s _Glimpse of the Garden_ (1957), and Charles Henri Ford’s _Poem Posters_ (1967)"
+summary: "Join us for the final installment of our Summer Screening Series in collaboration with The Film-Makers' Cooperative: Marie Menken’s _Lights_ (1966), Marie Menken’s _Glimpse of the Garden_ (1957), and Charles Henri Ford’s _Poem Posters_ (1967)"
 date: 2022-07-22T00:00:00-0500